votkon/amnezia-config-decoder-encoder/README.md

-# VPN Config Codec
+# AmneziaVPN Config Codec

-Welcome to the VPN Config Codec repository!
 This toolkit is designed to encode and decode VPN configurations using a combination of compression, base64 encoding, and JSON serialization techniques.
 It's ideal for developers and system administrators who need a reliable method to share and manage VPN settings in a compact, URL-friendly string format.

 ## Getting Started